What Is Porcelain And How Is It Made

 Porcelain is made from a heated mixture of silica, clays, feldspar and flint materials of small particle sizes.
 These materials are combined in varying proportions – until they attain their fired and unfired properties - to form different types of porcelain.
 Let’s take a look at these materials one after the other.

 Clay: In general, the exact composition of clay would usually depend on where it is extracted.
 Still, clay would often have closely related properties regardless of where it is gotten.
 For example, all clays vitrify only at high temperatures.
 The only exception is when the vitrification threshold has been lowered by the addition of some materials.
-Also, all clays are refractory.
+Also, fired clays tend to add some refractory contribution to the finished product.
 Just as it is with glass, they hold their shape when heated.
 Porcelain, therefore, combines the low porosity of glass with the ability of clay to retain its shape.
 Hence, its popularity for domestic usage.
 Generally, the clay used for making porcelain are ball clay and china clay, and they are composed mostly of hydrous aluminum silicate and kaolinite.

 Feldspar: This material is composed mostly of flint and aluminum silicate.
 Flint is a type of hard quartz used as a flux in a porcelain mixture.
 Fluxes can be used to reduce the temperature at which liquid glass is formed, usually at about 1000 to 1300ºC.
-In this liquid phase, the grains used in forming porcelain bond firmly together.
+In this liquid phase, the grains used in forming porcelain bond firmly together through vitrification.

 In some cases, porcelain might contain low-alkali containing bodies like soapstone or alumina.